skrbics/bsitry/README.md

 ## INTRODUCTION

-Step by step explanation: [Blog Post](https://suleymanyildirim.org/java/testing-http-methods-using-mockito-framework).
+Step by step explanation is in my [blog](https://suleymanyildirim.org/java/testing-http-methods-using-mockito-framework).
-If you are not familiar with the Unit Testing in Spring Boot, I advice my article on [Medium](https://medium.com/@fitsoftwareengineer/test-driven-development-in-spring-boot-using-pyramid-approach-beebdfb8beb0).
+If you are not familiar with the Unit Testing in Spring Boot, I advice you to read my article on [Medium](https://medium.com/@fitsoftwareengineer/test-driven-development-in-spring-boot-using-pyramid-approach-beebdfb8beb0).

 ## HTTP VERBS